JOIN US! MARCH 30-31, 2019

 5 routes from 10 miles to 200 miles

 The Pan-Florida Challenge urges riders of all ages and abilities to pedal one of 5 routes from a family-friendly 10 miles to an epic 200-mile adventure to provide meals to hungry children in Florida.
 1:4 kids go hungry in Florida.
 Hunger is not a temporary inconvenience.
 It is an overlooked cause of chronic disease, the leading cause of disability and death in the United States.
 The more funds you raise, the more hungry kids we can feed.
 Help us end childhood hunger, one meal at a time.
 We have provided 4 million meals to date.
 100% of riders’ donations go directly to feed hungry kids!

 YOUR CHALLENGE INCLUDES:

 Comprehensive online fundraising support

-OFFICIAL Pan-Florida Challenge™ Cycling Jersey
+Official Pan-Florida Challenge™ Cycling Jersey or T-shirt

 Multiple food and water stops, and SAG support

 Camaraderie of fellow riders and volunteers supporting your ride